 The Archean Eon (3800–2500 Ma)

 The Archean Earth had air that would kill us: nitrogen, methane and carbon dioxide.
 The Archean sky must have been red.
 Fossil microbes—photosynthetic bacteria—are known from rocks around 3500 Ma.
-These are anaerobic organisms that live not by oxidizing their food but by reducing it, snatching carbon and hydrogen ions from their surroundings.
+These are anaerobic organisms that live not by oxidizing their food, as we do, but by reducing it, snatching carbon and hydrogen ions from their surroundings.
 One important class of these microbes is the cyanobacteria ("blue-green algae"), which make oxygen as a waste product.

-Sedimentary rocks from shallow Archean seas are preserved, containing sediments that could not exist today because there was no oxygen in the air (or at least extremely low levels).
+Sedimentary rocks from shallow Archean seas are preserved in a few places, containing sediments that could not exist today because there was no oxygen in the air (or at least extremely low levels).
 Any oxygen produced by the cyanobacteria was snapped up by dissolved iron, which came out of solution and piled up in widespread areas of banded iron formation.